tsdev/spinw/docs/pages/spinw/spinw.temperature.md

 If T is defined, it sets the temperature stored in obj object to T, where T is scalar.
-The units of temerature is determined by the spinw.unit.kB value, default is Kelvin.
+The units of temerature is determined by the spinw.unit.kB value, default value is Kelvin.

 T = TEMPERATURE(obj)